Chariot-James/MEEEEE/README.md

 ### How did you get here?

-Well, anyways, this is *my* place —
-a space where I hope to grow, create, and bring joy to myself and others.
+Well, anyways, this is *my* place and I hope to grow, create, and bring joy to myself and others.

 I aim to make some pretty things and some useful things.